11 Problems Centering Clay and Easy Ways to Fix Them

 11. The Clay Goes Off Center When You Let Go

-You can feel it in your hands, yes you have the clay centered.
-When you remove your hands and off-center she goes.
+You can feel it in your hands, yes, you have the clay centered.
+When you remove your hands, she goes off-center.
 What?!
 What in the world happened?
 The clay was centered 2 seconds ago.
 This will happen to most new potters.
-We get all excited and let go of the clay too fast not knowing that this action can throw our clay off-center.
+We get all excited and let go of the clay too fast, not knowing that this action can throw our clay off-center.

 Here Are a Few More Tips to Help You Center